Overview - Managing Attendance - Managing Stress and Pressure

-Stress stemming from pressure at work, as well as mental health conditions such as anxiety and depression, can leave people feeling unable to come into work.
+Workplace stress, as well as mental health conditions such as anxiety and depression, can leave people feeling unable to come into work.
 HR departments therefore need to be mindful of this so as not to pile extra pressure on workers when managing attendance issues.

 Figures from the Health and Safety Executive show that the equivalent of 12.5 million working days were lost in the UK due to absences from stress, anxiety or depression between 2016 and 2017.
 Overall, the human health, social work, public administration, public defence and education sectors were affected the most.

 Unless managers take action to improve their understanding of the signs of stress and learn how to provide support to workers who are feeling pressured, the number of stress-related absences is only likely to increase, costing businesses precious time and money.